mixterj/VRA-RDF-Project/README.md

 [The XSLT Stylesheet](https://raw.githubusercontent.com/mixterj/VRA-RDF-Project/b3aebd228171666d4516dce2ff025a493e08fedd/data/xsl/vra2rdf.xsl "View the XSLT stylesheet")

-VRA 2 RDF Transformation code:
+This project also includes a Python application, "vra2rdf", which applies the XSLT stylesheet to VRA XML sources to produce serialized RDF.

+The vra2rdf application
 ===============

-The Python application applies the XSLT transformation stylesheet to an XML source, producing a range of RDF serializaitons.
+The vra2rdf Python application applies the XSLT transformation stylesheet to a VRA XML source, producing a range of RDF serializations.

 To run the application on your system, you will need to have Python installed (preferably 2.7.XX but 3.XX should also work).
 The application depends on having three Python modules available: LXML, RDFLIB and RDFLIB-JSONld.
+These should be installed by running the setup.py install script described below.

-Initial Python setup instructions for Mac and Windows systems, and general information on getting started with the application, are provided below.
+In addition, some Python setup instructions for Mac and Windows systems are provided below.

 Mac Setup:
 ------